Skip to Content

 4. Transfer

 This is the most important step in DTF printing.
-This is where the film is transferred to the garment.
+This is where the dtf print on t shirt takes place.
 First the film with the design is laid on the pre-pressed fabric inside the heat press to achieve a strong pressure so that the design is transferred correctly.
 This process is called “curing” and takes about 15 to 20 seconds at a temperature of 160 to 180 degrees Celsius.

 5. Separate